Why AI is Bad for Education: Unveiling the Dark Side of Artificial Intelligence

 AI and Education Guidance for Policy-Makers

-While artificial intelligence can offer insights into student performance and learning behaviors, it’s important to acknowledge that education isn’t a one-size-fits-all approach.
+While artificial intelligence (AI) can offer insights into student performance and learning behaviors, it’s important to acknowledge that education isn’t a one-size-fits-all approach.
 Over-reliance on AI algorithms to dictate teaching methods may lead to standardization and hinder the development of creativity and critical thinking skills for learners.

 Problems with AI in Education